-Zooming up to the post-war period, we come to to the newly-developed, regional-class shopping hub with its large, multistory department stores and acres of free parking.
-In this shot is the southwest facade of Von's (spelled with an apostrophe in 1947), which junior-anchored Los Angeles' BROADWAY-CRENSHAW CENTER.
+Zooming up to the post-war period, we come to the new-fangled, regional-class shopping hub, with its large, multi-story department stores and acres of free parking.
+In this snapshot is Von's (spelled with an apostrophe in 1947), which was a charter tenant at Los Angeles' BROADWAY-CRENSHAW CENTER.

 Another innovative, post-war retail hub was ChiTown's PARK FOREST PLAZA.
 In this view, we see its Jewel Tea Company (or Jewel) supermarket, which opened in 1950.
 The store -and shopping center- were noteworthy at the time for having central air-conditioning.

 Photo from Malls of America Blogspot